 Winter is here and many of us rely on our vehicles for getting to work, doing the school run and other day-to-day tasks.

-Some people might not realise that your car will need a little extra TLC over winter and so I’ve written this list of handy tips to help.
+Some people might not realise that your car will need a little extra TLC over winter and so we’ve written this list of handy tips to help.

 The rescue services attend more call-outs for batteries than any other problem.
 During February 2015 this totalled more than 50,000 battery-related call-outs.
 Remember, if your car has not been used for a period of time, the battery may need charging before you come to use it.